 - In the 2009 Sherlock Holmes film, Dredger throws a barrel at Holmes.

-- A few barrels got rolled and tossed around as improvised weapons while Jack and Angelica fight it out in the fourth Pirates of the Caribbean film.
+- Pirates of the Caribbean: On Stranger Tides: A few barrels got rolled and tossed around as improvised weapons while Jack and Angelica fight it out.

 - In Megamind, Megamind trains the very video-game-obsessed new super-hero-in-name-only Hal (aka Tighten) by having him run a platform course and jump over barrels that Minion (dressed in a gorilla suit) is tossing down at him.